 The ugly truth behind the potential carcinogen lurking in your food does not stop with health risks linked to titanium dioxide.
-Titanium Dioxide can be coated with other materials such as silica, zirconia, magnesia and alumina (3).
+Titanium Dioxide can be coated with other materials such as silica, zirconia, magnesia and aluminum (3).
 Again, the FDA does not regulate within the manufacturing industry the purity of titanium dioxide or the synthetic materials used to coat the mineral.

 The FDA also specifies in their Code of Federal Regulations for titanium dioxide that there is an accepted concentration of lead, arsenic, antimony and mercury allowable in foods containing the likely carcinogen (7).
 You probably didn’t have enough to concern yourself with.

 A recent study analyzed the toxic effects of silica and titanium dioxide particles in cells and found that the particles are capable of altering gene expression and such microscopic sized particles can permeate the brain and an animal’s placenta (4).
 This evidence creates further concern regarding such additives to be found in food given the unknown effects it may have on a developing fetus and inflammatory consequences it may have on brain tissue resulting in abnormal brain activity.

 Animal studies have found that titanium dioxide particles are capable of being exchanged along the gastrointestinal tract.
 Storage of titanium dioxide has been found in various organs including the liver, spleen, kidneys and lung tissue.
 (5)

 Contrary to the largely accepted belief that ultrafine particles such as titanium dioxide are inert, research indicates otherwise.
 Titanium dioxide can significantly devastate the immune system as a consequence of its ability to permeate the intestines.